Community Center News

 Anthem Swim University, the Community Center's group swim lessons program, works to help children be comfortable around the pool.

-The Community Center lifeguards are the only staff in the state to earn the Elite rating.
+The Community Center lifeguards were the only staff in the state to earn the Elite rating; now they're the first to earn it two years in a row.

 The Community Center and Civic Building offer a wide-variety of group exercise classes.